-I told myself things like “well it’s hard to save money when you barely make any” and “I’m a student, so when I graduate I’ll be able to save more” and “Social workers don’t make any money and I’m okay with that.”
+I told myself things like “well it’s hard to save money when you barely make any” and “I’m a student, so when I graduate I’ll be able to save more.”
+“Social workers don’t make any money and I’m okay with that.”
 What a victim mindset.
 Stop telling yourself you’re broke.
 Let’s learn to level up ladies and save like we don’t need to depend on our husbands retirement account!
 I didn’t get a M.R.S. degree.
 I have myself a Master’s Degree and it’s time I used my education to step the fuck up!
 So how did I do it?
 Keeping scrolling

 When I say I went down a rabbit hole of personal finance, I am not even kidding.
 And I’m fortunately still there.
 I say fortunately because it has kept me accountable for my actions, spending, and savings.
 You know when you find something you’re interested in and it just sticks?
 That’s how I felt about all things money.
-Not in a greedy negative way, but as in I am taking full control over my finances effective immediately kind of way!
+Not in a greedy negative way.
+But as in I am taking full control over my finances effective immediately kind of way!

 If just beginning in the world of personal finance, I suggest you use your free resources first!
 By that I mean, turn to podcasts and social media.
 Money is unfortunately still very taboo, but I promise you, you can find your tribe online!
 Podcasts are a great free resource that are full of education and inspiring story after inspiring story!
 Ones that I might suggest include, FIRE Drill Podcast, The Mad Fientist, Journey to Launch, Afford Anything, and Jill on Money.
 Many of these have listener call in questions where regular people, not money experts, call in about specific situations that may very well relate to you!
-I most often listen to these while getting ready for work and the commute into the office.
+I most often listen to these while getting ready for work.
+Also during the commute into the office.
 In a world where we have an endless to do list, it’s important to find the time in your day to still learn!

-I opened the conversation with my husband & family.
+I opened the conversation with my husband

-I opened the conversation with my husband.
 When first starting out listening to money podcasts I wasn’t working.
 We had just moved to New Orleans for my husband’s job and I was on the job search.
 So who I was I to be making any big money decisions in the family when I wasn’t even employed?!
 BUT, I was, because I am half of this family and my opinion matters, too!
 When my husband would return home from work we’d go over our days, mine mostly being about the frustrations of not being called for interviews, and how I applied to a plethora of more jobs.
 But I also would report back in on my new found education in all departments of money.